com-lihaoyi/scalasql/reference.md

 Queries that explicitly use subqueries (e.g. for `JOIN`s) or require subqueries to preserve the Scala semantics of the various operators
 ### SubQuery.sortTakeJoin

+A ScalaSql `.joinOn` referencing a `.select` translates straightforwardly into a SQL `JOIN` on a subquery

 ```scala
 Purchase.select